Azure/azure-data-labs/README.md

 - `infra` folder: includes IaC to deploy the required Azure resources of a lab
 - `samples` folder:  samples to start with on a lab
-- `config-lab.yml` file:  lab config file
+- `config-lab.yml` file:  lab deployment config file

 ## Available Templates